Data and statistical concepts

 From the list of activities which they select, graduates are additionally asked to identify the activity which they consider to have been their most important activity during census week.
 On the basis of the activities which they select, graduates are routed to subsequent survey questions; the order in which they are routed depends on which activity they identify as most important.

-Graduate employment is a key area of interest for many users of HESA data on graduates; the most recent version of the Teaching Excellence and Student Outcomes Framework (TEF), for example, makes use of DLHE data on the percentage of graduates from a given provider who are in full-time professional level employment or further study six months after finishing their qualification.
-Responses to the graduate activity question in the Graduate Outcomes survey are therefore likely to be an important source of information about graduates in work or employment 15 months after course completion.
+Graduate employment is a key area of interest for many users of HESA data on graduates; the OfS’ 2022 consultation on the future of the Teaching Excellence and Student Outcomes Framework (TEF), for example, propose the use of Graduate Outcomes data on the percentage of graduates from a given provider who are in full-time professional level employment or further study fifteen months after finishing their qualification.
 In HESA’s analysis of the data, we compile tables that look at graduates in work; for some of these tables we include both those working for an employer and those who are self-employed, running their own business and developing portfolios, while for others we include only those in a certain type of work (e.g., ‘work for an employer’).
 We provide a ‘work type marker’ filter for tables which cover all graduates in work, to allow users to distinguish between respondents in paid employment, those who are self-employed or running their own businesses, and those in voluntary work.
 We also provide a ‘work population marker’ to relevant tables which allows users to view data either based on all graduates who report one or more of these activities, or alternatively to focus on those graduates who state that one of these activities is their most important activity.

 Graduates who are engaged in work for an employer (whether paid or unpaid), self-employment, or running their own business, are assigned both a Standard Industrial Classification (SIC) code and a Standard Occupational Classification (SOC) code.
 Graduates developing a portfolio are assigned a SOC code only.
 Accurate SIC and SOC coding makes it possible both to provide users with a clear picture of the industries and occupations in which higher education graduates are working and to allow users to compare the outcomes experienced by graduates working in different areas.